Frequently asked questions about health insurance

 Missouri has a robust small group health insurance market (covering people employed by businesses with up to 50 employees).
 All new small group plans are fully compliant with the ACA, but they are purchased directly from the health insurance companies, as opposed to through the exchange (health insurance companies in Missouri no longer provide exchange-certified small business plans).

-Missouri resisted the implementation of the Affordable Care Act, opting for a federally facilitated exchange and declining Medicaid expansion.
+Missouri resisted the implementation of the Affordable Care Act, opting for a federally facilitated exchange and rejecting Medicaid expansion for the first several years (it took effect in late 2021; versus 2014 in many states).
 The state favored Donald Trump — who campaigned on a promise to repeal Obamacare — in both the 2016 and 2020 presidential elections.

 Yet, despite Trump’s popularity in Missouri, the Show-Me State has seen healthcare access improvements on par with the national average since the Affordable Care Act took effect.
 Missouri’s uninsured rate, according to U.S. Census data, was 13% in 2013.
 It fell gradually over the next three years, reaching 8.9% by 2016.
 But it had increased to 9.4% in 2018 and to 10% in 2019 (there was a nationwide uptick in the uninsured rate under the Trump administration).

 In 2021, before the American Rescue Plan made premium subsidies larger and more widely available, almost 182,000 Missouri residents were receiving premium subsidies to offset the cost of their individual market health insurance coverage.
 The subsidies averaged $553/month, which covered the vast majority of the average pre-subsidy premium costs ($639/month).
 Subsidies are larger now that the American Rescue Plan has been implemented, and are available to some people who didn’t previously qualify for them.